jtsang4/qdrant-mcp/README.md

-# better-qdrant-mcp (Python)
+# better-qdrant-mcp

-A stdio MCP server implemented with fastmcp, OpenAI embeddings, and qdrant-client.
+A MCP server implemented with fastmcp, OpenAI embeddings, and qdrant-client.
 It provides three tools equivalent to the Node.js version:

 - memory-store
 - memory-search